rae004/nextjs-serverless-aws-deploy/README.md

 1. Push all changes you intend to deploy to the branch set as `STAGING_SOURCE_BRANCH` in `.env`.
 ---
-2. Find Staging pipeline name by running `cdk ls`, example name: `nextjs-serverless-starter-staging-pipeline`
+2. Find Staging pipeline name by running `cdk ls`.
     * Make sure to use the pipeline name, using the stage name will result in the app being deployed without a CI/CD pipeline.
 The pipeline name will **_not_** have any slashes, just hyphens.
       * Pipeline name: `nextjs-serverless-starter-staging-pipeline`
       * Stage name: `nextjs-serverless-starter-staging-pipeline/staging/serverless-rae-dev-next-js`